NDelventhal/cot_reports/README.md

 In order to conduct these functions, data is seen as a critical asset to the CFTC, which states to have been one of the first federal agencies who implemented a data management organization in 2011.
 The CFTC is not solely collecting but also publishing a variety of reports on the derivative markets under its jurisdiction.
 These reports include the Commitment of Traders (COT) reports.

-Through the publication of the COT reports the CFTC claims "to help the public to understand market dynamics."
+Through the publication of the COT reports the CFTC claims 'to help the public to understand market dynamics.'

 The COT reports provide a breakdown of each Tuesday’s open interest for futures and options on futures markets in which 20 or more traders hold positions equal to or above the reporting levels established by the CFTC.